 - USB 3.2 Gen 2 has the exact specifications as the USB 3.1 Gen 2, called SuperSpeed+.

 - The only new specification USB 3.2, introduces dual channels usable only over Type C ports.
 They double the transfer rate of the older specifications.
 It is thus named USB 3.2 Gen 2×2 (indicating dual channel).
 This specification is called SuperSpeed++ and can reach 20 Mbps.

 - USB 3.2 Gen 1×2 uses the specifications of Gen 3.0 (aka SuperSpeed) and doubles it over two channels (i.e., 5.0 x 2 = 10 Gbps).

 - USB 3.2 Gen 2×2 uses the specifications of USB 3.2 Gen 2 (SuperpSpeed+) and doubles it (i.e., 10 x 2 = 20 Gbps), thus conveniently calling itself SuperSpeed++.

 If you are confused at first glance, it’s ok.
 Even the most adept PC builders often do.

-The only important USB versions you need to note are: they brought a speed change.
+The only important USB versions you need to note are the ones where they brought a speed change.

 - USB 2.0 = ~0.5 Gbps

 - USB 3.0 = 5.0 Gbps (aka USB 3.1 Gen 1, USB 3.2 Gen 2) – SuperSpeed